Trade war drags global growth to slowest rate since financial crisis, IMF says

 Although growth is projected to moderate next year, and to expand in 2021 through 2024, the IMF cautioned that if the world's two largest economies are unable to strike a trade deal, global growth will continue to deteriorate.

-By 2020, trade tensions between the U.S. and China are expected to reduce the global GDP by 0.8 percent.
+By 2020, trade tensions between the U.S. and China, now in their 15th month, are expected to reduce the global GDP by 0.8 percent.
+President Trump and his Chinese counterpart Xi Jinping could sign a partial deal as soon as next month.

+Under that deal, China agreed to raise its agricultural purchases to between $40 billion and $50 billion from $8 billion to $16 billion and to make certain reforms on intellectual property and financial services.
+The U.S. will not raise tariffs on Oct.
+15 from 25 percent to 30 percent.
+It’s still unclear whether Trump plans to halt another round of tariffs that are set to take effect on Dec.
+15.